 The St. Thomas Aquinas Christmas Craft Fair is one of the Lower Mainland’s largest and best-run markets of its kind.
 It’s well-known for the quality of its products, and shoppers come not only from the North Shore, but from across all of Metro Vancouver.
 It’s a first-rate event!

-Expect to see an assortment of quality products including handmade clothing, beautiful home décor, fancy jewellery and gourmet food products.
+In normal years, expect to see an assortment of quality products including handmade clothing, beautiful home décor, fancy jewellery and gourmet food products.
 There is also a $1 Bookstore and a Café which serves tasty warm meals, coffee and sweets.

-Items for sale at the Café include the school’s famous hamburger soup, Italian sausage on a bun, hot dogs, samosas, wraps, fruit cups and veggies.
+Items for sale at the Café usually include the school’s famous hamburger soup, Italian sausage on a bun, hot dogs, samosas, wraps, fruit cups and veggies.
 There are also cookies and an assortment of beverages.

 Christmas-y music plays in the background at the event.
 In 2019 there was also a performance of Bloch Ballet for shoppers to enjoy.